bower/bower.github.io/tools.md

 layout: default
 ---

-Bower is used together with other tools to integrate with all sorts of setups and workflows.
+<p class="lead">Bower is used together with other tools to integrate with all sorts of setups and workflows.</p>

 ## Grunt